 What really distinguishes Britain however, is that it is the EU’s biggest member state not to have adopted the euro.
 This created a rallying point for eight other non-Eurozone member states, made up of Eastern Europeans, Sweden and Denmark.
 Now, without Britain, the specter of a “multi-speed Europe”—in which countries that have the Euro integrate faster than the rest—looks more and more likely.

-What really distinguishes Britain is that it is the EU’s biggest member state not to have adopted the euro.
 In the past, the bloc preferred to move all members closer together at once.
 But enlargement to 28 countries has made unity tougher to find, and the EU’s institutions have been accused of focusing too much on fire-fighting and not enough on long-term institutional strength.
 These days, heavyweights like France are increasingly content with a core of enthusiastic countries taking steps on certain issues, letting the rest join if and when they want.

 Losing Britain, the only EU heavyweight with its own currency, threatens to centralize European power among countries that use the euro. ”Post-Brexit, the Eurozone will represent 85% of the EU’s GDP and 76% of the EU’s population,” says Agata Gostynska-Jakubowska, a research fellow at London-based think tank the Center for European Reform and an expert on the European institutions.

 “That would mean that if the Eurozone wanted to vote in a bloc, it could impose decisions on non-Euro area countries.”
 That wouldn’t please the Eastern Europeans, especially far-right governments like Poland and Hungary that are already frozen out from the EU’s liberal mainstream.